erincatto/box2d/docs/loose_ends.md

 delete fixture->GetUserData();
 body->DestroyFixture(fixture);
 ```

+## Custom User Data
+You can define custom data structures that are embedded in the Box2D data
+structures.
+This is done by defining `B2_USER_SETTINGS` and providing the
+file `b2_user_settings.h`.
+See `b2_settings.h` for details.

 ## Implicit Destruction
 Box2D doesn't use reference counting.
 So if you destroy a body it is